 Instead of launching everything we need in space from earth, we want to leverage the retrievable resources from asteroids for the space economy and for earth's benefit.
 By avoiding the gravity wells of earth and the moon, extraction can be designed as a self-sustaining feedback loop.

-We are going to mine near-earth asteroids to provide abundant, sustainable water and mineral resources for the space economy.
+We are going to mine near-earth asteroids to provide abundant, sustainable energy and resources for the space economy.